| |

 engineer at SABIC.
 In 2006 I started in Hawaii for the first time and

-finished as 13th between a lot of other woman who did live as a full-pro
+finished as 13th between a lot of other woman who lived as a full-pro

 triathlete.
 Although I was 32 years old already my level was still